 - Do a quick release, set chicken aside, and set pot to saute again if you want to thicken the sauce.

 - In a small bowl add some of this hot liquid + your cornstarch and whisk until smooth.

 - this cornstarch slurry will thicken the sauce

 - Add this back in and stir allowing sauce to get thicker, cook for 1 minute, then turn off and serve on top.

-Your lemon chicken Instant Pot recipe is complete!
+Lemon chicken Instant Pot recipe

 So quick and easy right?
 The chicken turns golden brown and perfectly seasoned in under 30 minutes which is great.

 - Of course you can add more seasonings like garlic powder or 1/2 teaspoon Italian seasonings if you want.